skrey/yellow-extensions/features/core/README.md

 ## How to redirect to another page

 Set `Redirect` in the [settings](#settings) at the top of a page.
 The page will redirect to another page or URL.
 You can continue to edit the page in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) and the file system.

+## How to show website information

+You can use the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) or the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command) to show website version.
+You can open the [log file](https://extensions.datenstrom.se/help/api#troubleshooting) to show system diagnostics.
+You can also add a `[yellow]` shortcut to a page.
+See examples below.

 ## Settings